Skip to Main Content

 • Ask questions at the Reference Desk, 2nd floor Plaza east

-• Unavailable - Items that cannot be checked out: Course Reserves
+• Unavailable - Items that cannot be checked out: anatomical models, equipment, and media

 Food and beverages are allowed in all areas of the library building, floors 2-6.